First Battle of the Marne: Hentsch's tour

 Moltke, at headquarters in Luxembourg, was out of communication with the German armies in France.
 He preferred sending instructions to his armies by emissary rather than relying on his inadequate telephone and telegraph system.
 He sent his intelligence officer, Lieutenant Colonel Richard Hentsch, to visit the armies.
 Moltke's instructions to Hentsch were verbal, not written, although apparently Moltke gave Hentsch, a mere lieutenant colonel, the authority to order the German armies to retreat if necessary for their survival.
 Hentsch's mission, in the words of historian Herwig, was to become "the most famous staff tour in military history."

 Hentsch departed Luxembourg on 8 September by automobile and visited the 5th, 4th, and 3rd German Armies that afternoon.
 He reported back to Moltke that the situation of those armies was "entirely favorable."
 At 6:45 that evening, he received a different message at 2nd Army headquarters in a meeting with Bülow and his staff.
 Hentsch was told that Bülow's right flank (bordering the gap between Bülow's and Kluck's armies) was at the point of collapse.
 Bülow said that his army was "cinders" and "in no condition" to take the offensive against the French.
 He blamed Kluck for the crisis and said that Kluck should immediately break off the battle with the French 6th Army and close the gap between them.
 If not, the situation could become "extremely serious".

-Hentsch apparently responded to Field Marshall Bülow that, he, Hentsch had "full power of authority" to order Kluck to withdraw from his battle with the 6th French Army.
+Hentsch apparently responded to Field Marshal Bülow that, he, Hentsch had "full power of authority" to order Kluck to withdraw from his battle with the 6th French Army.
 During the meeting, Bülow received the news that his army was buckling under pressure from the French.
 Bülow ordered a 20 km withdrawal of his forces and predicted "incalculable consequences".
 Hentsch agreed with Bülow that when French and British forces crossed the Marne, a general retreat would be necessary.
 They agreed that Kluck had to disengage and march to the Marne to link up with Bülow's 2nd Army.
 If Kluck refused, Bülow would retreat north of the Marne.